tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

 * **Put a limit on everything** because, in reality, this is what we expect—everything has a limit.
 For example, all loops and all queues must have a fixed upper bound to prevent infinite loops or tail latency spikes.
 This follows the [“fail-fast”](https://en.wikipedia.org/wiki/Fail-fast) principle so that violations are detected sooner rather than later.
 Where a loop cannot terminate (e.g. an event loop), this must be asserted.

-* Assert all function preconditions/postconditions and invariants. **Assert the positive space that you expect.
-Assert the negative space that you do not expect.** The assertion density of the code must average a minimum of two assertions per function.
-On rare occasions, you may use a blatantly true assertion instead of a comment as stronger documentation where the assertion condition is critical and surprising.
-Assertions detect programmer error.
+* Assertions detect programmer error.
 Unlike operating errors, which are expected and which must be handled, assertions are unexpected.
 The only correct way to handle corrupt code is to crash.
 Assertions downgrade catastrophic correctness bugs into liveness bugs.
+Assertions are a force multiplier for discovering bugs by fuzzing.

-* **Assert all function arguments and return values.** A function should not operate blindly on data it has not checked. **The purpose of a function is to increase the probability that a program is correct.** Assertions within a function are part of how functions serve this purpose.
-A clear dilineation between control plane and data plane, and the use of batching enables TigerBeetle to achieve a high level of assertion safety without losing performance.
+* **Assert all function arguments and return values, pre/postconditions and invariants.** A function must not operate blindly on data it has not checked.
+The purpose of a function is to increase the probability that a program is correct.
+Assertions within a function are part of how functions serve this purpose.
+The assertion density of the code must average a minimum of two assertions per function.

+* On occasion, you may use a blatantly true assertion instead of a comment as stronger documentation where the assertion condition is critical and surprising.

+* **Assert the relationships of compile-time constants** as a sanity check, and also to document and enforce [subtle invariants](https://github.com/coilhq/tigerbeetle/blob/db789acfb93584e5cb9f331f9d6092ef90b53ea6/src/vsr/journal.zig#L45-L47) or [type sizes](https://github.com/coilhq/tigerbeetle/blob/578ac603326e1d3d33532701cb9285d5d2532fe7/src/ewah.zig#L41-L53).
+Compile-time assertions are extremely powerful because they are able to check a program's design integrity *before* the program even executes.

+* **The golden rule of assertions is to assert the _positive space_ that you do expect AND to assert the _negative space_ that you do not expect** because where data moves across the valid/invalid boundary between these spaces is where interesting bugs are often found.
+This is also why **tests must test exhaustively**, not only with valid data but also with invalid data, and as valid data becomes invalid.

 * All memory must be statically allocated at startup. **No memory may be dynamically allocated (or freed and reallocated) after initialization.** This avoids unpredictable behavior that can significantly affect performance, and avoids use-after-free.
 As a second-order effect, it is our experience that this also makes for more efficient, simpler designs that are more performant and easier to maintain and reason about, compared to designs that do not consider all possible memory usage patterns upfront as part of the design.